e1r2t374/mycelium/README.md

 **[Usage]:**
 - Compile command: _make_
-- Compile with debug data command: _debug mycel.c_
+- Compile with debug data command: _make debug mycel.c_

 **[Contributing]:**
 All contributions are welcomed!
 Feel free to submit bug reports, feature requests, or pull requests to help improve the enumerator.